 Case diameter is about 40mm.
 With the fact that original “Museum Watch” was 35mm in mind, this is just modernized size.

 The case thickness is 7.4mm, which is not bad number.
-It is a simple quartz watch, should be thin.
+It is a simple quartz watch, should be that thin.

 Its crown has an accent by blue point like Cartier does, though it is not inlaid.
 Assuming just a film or a painting.